Hidden anomalous Hall effect in Sr$_2$RuO$_4$ with chiral superconductivity dominated by the Ru $d_{xy}$ orbital

-In addition to revealing the TRSB character, the Kerr effect could also bear special significance for understanding the microscopic details of the Cooper pairing in \SRO.
-The objective of the present work is in part to disclose a `hidden' AHE in pristine \SRO~when its chiral superconducting pairing is dominated by the Ru $d_{xy}$ orbital, i.e. the quasi-2D $\gamma$-band.
+The Kerr effect bears special significance for understanding the microscopic Cooper pairing in \SRO, including its driving superconducting orbital(s) and the symmetry of its superconducting order parameter.
+Our paper contributes new insights into both of these two highly contentious issues.

+On the one hand, we disclose a `hidden' AHE in pristine \SRO~even when its chiral pairing is dominated by the single Ru $d_{xy}$ orbital, i.e. the quasi-2D $\gamma$-band.
 We are motivated by the observation of substantial mixing between the $d_{xy}$ orbital and the oxygen $p_x$ and $p_y$ orbitals in the RuO$_2$ plane.
-Although they locate relatively far from the Fermi energy in the atomic limit and are thus customarily ignored in most theoretical studies, the oxygen orbitals in fact contribute significantly to the $\gamma$-band density of states~\cite{Oguchi:95}.
+Although they locate relatively far from the Fermi energy in the atomic limit and are thus customarily ignored in most theoretical studies, the oxygen orbitals in fact contribute significantly to the $\gamma$-band density of states~\cite{Vaugier:12,Oguchi:95}.
 We will show that, despite having only one band crossing the Fermi energy, such system with a hidden multiorbital character exhibits intrinsic Hall response and will hence generate Kerr rotation.
 The effect is found to rely crucially on the induced inter-orbital pairing between the Ru-$d$ and O-$p$ orbitals.
 The conclusion applies to all chiral superconducting states, including chiral p-wave, as well as chiral d-wave with $\mathcal{D}_{xz}+i\mathcal{D}_{yz}$ and $\mathcal{D}_{x^2-y^2}+i\mathcal{D}_{xy}$ pairings.

-We also generalize the study to a model containing the three $t_{2g}$ orbitals.
-There, finite inter-orbital hybridization and spin-orbit coupling (SOC) between the Ru $d$ orbitals may induce inter-orbital pairing between the dominant $d_{xy}$ and the quasi-1D $d_{xz}$ and $d_{yz}$ orbitals.
-The resultant chiral states are also shown to support similar intrinsic Hall effect, although typically with different characteristic frequency dependence.
+In a simple generalization, qualitatively similar Hall response is obtained in another model containing the three $t_{2g}$ orbitals, where finite orbital mixing between the dominant $d_{xy}$ and the subdominant $d_{xz}/d_{yz}$ orbitals may similarly induce inter-orbital pairings.

+On the other hand, our study also places strong constraints on the possible superconducting pairing symmetry in this material.
+In particular, we show that non-chiral TRSB states such as $\mathcal{S}+i\mathcal{D}$, $\mathcal{D}+i\mathcal{P}$ and $\mathcal{D}+i\mathcal{G}$ generally do not support intrinsic Hall response, irrespective of the microscopic model details.

 {\bf Chiral superconductivity in $dpp$-model.}-- We start by constructing a tight-binding model consisting the Ru $d_{xy}$ and O $p_{x}$ and $p_y$ orbitals in the RuO$_2$ plane (Fig.~\ref{fig:fig1}), which we name the $dpp$-model.
 The normal state Hamiltonian is given by $H_0 =\sum_{\vec{k}\sigma} \psi^\dagger_{\vec{k}\sigma}\hat{H}_{0\vec{k}}\psi_{\vec{k}\sigma}$, where $\sigma=\ua,\da$ is the spin index, $\psi_{\vec{k}\sigma}=(c_{d\vec{k}\sigma},c_{p_x\vec{k}\sigma},c_{p_y\vec{k}\sigma})^{\intercal}$ represents the fermionic spinor, and